NDIS and funding - children

 This is a Centrelink payment for carers who provide additional daily care and attention for someone with a disability.

+To be eligible for this payment, there are certain criteria both you and the person you're caring for must meet.
 It is a good idea to apply for Carer Allowance as soon as you have decided to seek an assessment, so long as you are providing daily care for your child.
 The payment starts from the date the form is lodged not from the date of assessment.

 To start the process visit your GP, as you and a medical practitioner both need to fill in the form.